- Search online

 DEWA

 Once you sign your tenancy contract in Dubai, the next step is getting the water and electricity connection.
-For this, Dubai tenants must apply for a Dubai Water & Electricity Authority connection.
+For this, tenants in Dubai have to apply for a Dubai Water & Electricity Authority connection.
+Here is what you would need for a new connection.

 - DEWA premise number (usually on the side of the property building)